History of Polio ( Poliomyelitis )

-Few diseases frightened parents more in the early part of the 20th century than did polio.
+Few diseases frightened parents more in the early part of the 20th century than polio.
 Polio struck in the warm summer months, sweeping through towns in epidemics every few years.
 Though most people recovered quickly from polio, some suffered temporary or permanent paralysis and even death.
 Many polio survivors were disabled for life.
 They were a visible, painful reminder to society of the enormous toll this disease took on young lives.

-Polio is the common name for poliomyelitis, which comes from the Greek words for grey and marrow, referring to the spinal cord, and the suffix –itis, meaning inflammation.
+Polio is the common name for poliomyelitis, which comes from the Greek words for gray and marrow, referring to the spinal cord, and the suffix –itis, meaning inflammation.
 Poliomyelitis, shortened, became polio.
 For a time, polio was called infantile paralysis, though it did not affect only the young.

 Symptoms and Causative Agent